spiritphyz/Save-the-Environment/README.md

 * use Vintageous for vim keybindings
 * highlight current line and emphasize matching braces
 * use 2 spaces instead of tabs
+* use snippets for console.log, for loops, and es6-style for loops

 ## Bash Shell
 Be sure to replace or append the .bash_profile file to an existing `/Users/yourusername/.bash_profile`.
 You can also run `source User/.bash_profile` to activate customizations.